VayureConnect/VayureConnect_App/README.md

 **About the App**

-Vayure Connect is a prototype mobile application designed to work with the Vayure physical bio device.
-Together, they provide personalised air quality and wellness insights based on your location, environmental conditions, and biometric feedback.
+Vayure Connect is a prototype mobile application designed to work with the Vayure physical device.
+Together, they provide personalised health insights based on your location and environmental conditions.

 This app is currently in the prototype stage and serves as a concept demonstration of the Vayure ecosystem.

-The app combines location data, air quality readings, and third-party environmental sources to deliver real-time updates, forecasts, and trends.
+The app combines locational data and air quality measurements to deliver real-time updates.
 The goal is to help you make better decisions about your surroundings and wellbeing.

 This is an early prototype, developed as a concept demonstration.